gundurraga/repo-concatenate/README.md

 ## Contribute

 Got ideas?
 Found a bug?
 Contributions are welcome!
-Open an issue or send a pull request.
+Open an issue or send a pull request on our [GitHub repository](https://github.com/gundurraga/repo-concatenate).

 ## License

 MIT License.
 Go wild, just give credit where it's due.
+See the [LICENSE](https://github.com/gundurraga/repo-concatenate/blob/main/LICENSE) file for details.